Sri Ramakrishna Math, Chennai: Sri Ramakrishna Math, 1917–2000

 The prayer hall in the Old Temple was a witness to many important events.
-In addition to regular worship, the shrine has hosted numerous spiritual and cultural events over the past 80 years.All the seva (ritual service) to Sri Ramakrishna was done here as per the norms and procedures laid down by Swami Ramakrishnananda.
+In addition to regular worship, the shrine has hosted numerous spiritual and cultural events over the past 80 years.
+All the seva (ritual service) to Sri Ramakrishna was done here as per the norms and procedures laid down by Swami Ramakrishnananda.
 Swami Brahmananda ordained Swami Yatiswarananda into Sannyasa in this shrine.

 Swami Vireswarananda, the 10th president of the order, was invested with brahmacharya vows here.
 Three other direct disciples of Ramakrishna Swami Shivananda (3rd president of the Ramakrishna Order), Swami Nirmalananda, and Swami Vijnanananda (5th president of the Ramakrishna Order) also stayed in this building during their visits.
 Several eminent monks of the order, such as Swami Ashokananda, Swami Prabhavananda, Swami Akhilananda, and many others, have lived and performed intense spiritual practices in this building.

 With a seating capacity of 300, the main hall was the place where most weekly and Jayanthi day discourses were held for several decades.
-This was the main hall for all important pujas, public meetings, and celebrations until 1963.
-In the year 1920–1921, Durga puja was conducted here.
+This was the main hall for all important pujas, public meetings and celebrations until 1963.
+In the year 1920-1921, Durga puja was conducted here.
 For this purpose, at the behest of Swami Brahmananda, Ramlal Chattopaddhyaya, the nephew of Sri Ramakrishna, brought the image of Mother Durga from Calcutta.
-Durga Puja was held here again in 1952, 1953, and 1954, as shown in the image.
+Durga Puja held here again in 1952, 1953 and 1954, as shown in the image.

 The centenary celebrations of Sri Ramakrishna (1936), Holy Mother Sri Sarada Devi (1953), and Swami Vivekananda (1963) were held in this hall.
 Many national leaders, such as C. Rajagopalachari, Morarji Desai, K. Kamaraj, and others, have spoken on various occasions.
 On the occasion of the 150th birthday celebration of Holy Mother Sri Sarada Devi, a fiber glass statue of the Holy Mother was placed here in 2004 after taking it around in a procession in various parts of Tamil Nadu.

-The Old Temple has been used for meditation, occasional classes, and meetings for students and devotees since 2000, after the new Universal Temple of Sri Ramakrishna was consecrated in the same premises, on the site adjacent to the library..
+The Old Temple has been used for meditation, occasional classes and meetings for students and devotees since 2000, after the new Universal Temple of Sri Ramakrishna was consecrated in the same premises, on the site adjacent to the library.

 The Universal Temple (from 2000)

 Sri Ramakrishna Math completed 100 years of service in 1997.
 The shrine of Sri Ramakrishna set up in 1917 was too small to accommodate the growing number of devotees.
-The idea of a universal temple was conceived, and Swami Bhuteshanandaji Maharaj, the 12th president of Ramakrishna Math and Ramakrishna Mission, laid the foundation stone for the Universal Temple on December 1, 1994.
-It was realized by temple architect G Venkataramana Reddy.
-On February 7, 2000, the temple was dedicated by Swami Ranganathananda, the 13th president of the Ramakrishna Order.
+The idea of a universal temple was conceived and Swami Bhuteshanandaji Maharaj, the 12th president of Ramakrishna Math and Ramakrishna Mission, laid the foundation stone for the Universal Temple on 1 December 1994.
+It was realized by temple architect G. Venkataramana Reddy.
+On 7 February 2000, the temple was dedicated by Swami Ranganathananda, the 13th president of the Ramakrishna Order.

-After Swami Ramakrishnananda, the monastery was headed by Swami Sharvananda (1911–26), Swami Yatiswarananda (1926–33), Swami Saswatananda (1936–44), Swami Kailasananda (1944–71), Swami Tapasyananda (1971–91), and Swami Smaranananda (1991–95).
-The present head, from 1995, is Swami Gautamananda.
+After Swami Ramakrishnananda, the monastery was headed by Swami Sharvananda (1911–26), Swami Yatiswarananda (1926–33), Swami Saswatananda (1936–44), Swami Kailasananda (1944–71), Swami Tapasyananda (1971–91), Swami Smaranananda (1991-1995), Swami Gautamananda (1995-2024).